nusco/narjillos/backlog.md

 * Real arguments parsing (use --no-persistence together with other switches) °°°
 * Downloadable build °°°
+* Remove the stupid termination exception in Java FX °°
 * Check speed under Linux °°
 * Try scrolling/panning commands under Linux °°
 * Batch to run on Windows °°
+* Versioning system to replace Git commit °
 * Externalize configurable parameters to YAML °
 * Lock on food
 * Command-line argument to disable graphic effects on slow computers